 Duration: Two Year Course

-An A-Level in 3D Design will see you explore a wide range of traditional and contemporary design techniques, from scale drawing to computer-aided design.
+An A-Level in 3D Design & Architecture will see you explore a wide range of traditional and contemporary design techniques, from scale drawing to computer-aided design.

 You will also look at a number of specialist areas in detail, including: Interior Design, Set Design, Product Design, Architecture and Environmental Design.